Published: July 29, 2020

 users.read:email.
 The scope

-workflow.steps:execute will be added automatically after you opt into the Workflow Steps from Apps beta and configure your first step.
+workflow.steps:execute will be added automatically after you configure your first step.
 If you are integrating Workflow Builder steps into an existing app, please be sure that it uses our granular permission model.
 For more information, read Installing with OAuth 2.0.

 Now, go to Features > App Home.
 Make sure the Home Tab is checked.
 This app will update the user's app home with a running list of tasks created via the workflow.
 This feature is not required when building other Steps from Apps, and is specific to this tutorial.

-workflow_step_execute event will automatically be added to your subscription list after you opt into the Workflow Steps from Apps beta and configure your first step.
+workflow_step_execute event will automatically be added to your subscription list after you configure your first step.